1lann/krist-miner/README.md

 A GPU miner written for OpenCL is in the works, it may or may not ever be completed.

 ## License
-This krist-miner is licensed under the MIT license:
+This krist-miner is licensed under the MIT license.
+This not apply to the code taken from [Minio's SHA-256 SIMD implementation](https://github.com/minio/sha256-simd).

 ```
 The MIT License (MIT)